-At the start of the Autumn Term, teachers at OLI have begun to develop a mastery approach to teach mathematics in years 1 to 6.
+Teachers at OLI have developed a mastery approach to teach mathematics in years 1 to 6.
 This approach to teaching mathematics is based upon leading research, pedagogy and principles which stem from high performing Asian nations such as Singapore.

 The concept of teaching mathematics to mastery is to ensure that topics are well developed.
 Pupils will spend enough time to fully explore a concept before moving on to a different topic.

 As ideas are well formed, they are reinforced by sufficient practice.
 New knowledge is then used on subsequent lessons so that all ideas build on top of each other and pupils have ample opportunity to develop relationships between the topics.
 Ideas are revisited in a spiral curriculum as pupils progress through the years, each time at a higher level.